A few things about me

 I grew up on Florida’s Atlantic coast and could swim before I could walk.
 I love handstands and balancing.
 I enjoy creating impromptu frisbee-golf courses in parks and urban environments.
 The stout is my favorite style of beer.
 I have titanium in my jaw as a memento from an unfortunate snowboarding collision with an untimely fellow.
 My mother gave me my first motorcycle at 9 and taught me how to drive it.
 I’ve owned 6 motorcycles since but not a single car.

 I hold a B.S in biology from Florida Atlantic University and an M.S. and Ph.D. in biology from Georgia State University (GSU), with a focus of applied and environmental microbiology.
 I have worked as both a radiation safety specialist and a web developer for GSU.
 During high school and the beginning of college I worked as the head pizza chef in a few restaurants, before moving into the book trade for the remainder of my undergraduate.
 I recently earned my PhD at GSU, from the laboratory of Dr. Sidney Crow, focusing on developing methods for inhibiting growth and virulence of pathogenic fungi.
-I’m currently a postdoctoral research scientist at Kennesaw State University, developing methods to treat and prevent a deadly fungal disease among North American bats, known as white-nose syndrome, among other projects.
+I’m currently a postdoctoral research scientist in the BioInnovation Laboratory at Kennesaw State University, developing methods to treat and prevent a deadly fungal disease among North American bats, known as white-nose syndrome, among other projects.